ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 ## Provide via configuration files

-You can provide configurable values via a file by specifying its location through an environment variable with the name `BAL_CONFIG_FILES`.
+You can provide configurable values via a file by specifying its location through an environment variable named `BAL_CONFIG_FILES`.
 Ballerina supports specifying multiple configuration files using this environment variable with the OS-specific separator.
 The file precedence order will be as specified in the environment variable.

 >**Info:** If an environment variable is not specified, a file named `Config.toml` will be sought in the current working directory.
-Configuration values for testing can be provided in a file named `Config.toml` located in the `tests` directory.
+You can provide configuration values for testing in a file named `Config.toml` located in the `tests` directory.

 For more details, see [Define test-specific configurations](/learn/test-ballerina-code/configure-tests/#define-test-specific-configurations).

 ## Provide via environment variables

-You can also provide configurable values through an environment variable with the name `BAL_CONFIG_DATA` in which the content is expected to be in the [TOML syntax](#toml-syntax).
+You can also provide configurable values through an environment variable named `BAL_CONFIG_DATA` in which the content is expected to be in the [TOML syntax](#toml-syntax).

 ## TOML syntax